 The State of Florida’s transfer tax (or tax stamps) on residential real estate transactions is $7.00 per thousand dollars of the selling price of the property.
 This fee is paid at closing and is customarily paid in full by the seller.

 Proration of fuel, water and sewer bills is the responsibility of the buyers and sellers.
-Arrangements should also be coordinated and arranged for the transfer of telephone, cable, and electricity services.
+Arrangements should also be coordinated for the transfer of telephone, cable and electricity services.

 *Summit Title does require the purchase of an Owner’s title insurance policy in connection with cash transactions.